 The models first hand accounts were honest, funny and moving at times.
 I was particularly struck by Bethann Hardison's description of her place in the industry, stating “I was the alternative girl... certain people you just didn’t work for...
 I was selected last.”
 As I listened to them tell their stories, specifically Bethann, I realized that not much has really changed since then.
 But I was uplifted to hear them recall their triumphs.
 I had to laugh as they personally recounted their own fierceness, and then hear their accounts backed up by others.

 As a matter of fact, on January 24, 2011, they were honored with a luncheon at the Metropolitan Museum of Art, hosted by Oscar de la Renta and Stephen Burrows.
 Coverage of this event prompted Deborah Riley Draper to make this film.
 And while the film was about the event itself, just like in the actual show, Black American Designer Stephen Burrows and the black models telling their stories, shifted the focus.
 It became more than just the story of American joie de vivre toppling French Haute Couture.
 It became the story of how a group of black models shined an international light on black beauty, and made strides in shifting the paradigm on runways.

 I learned new names while watching.
 Many of the models featured didn’t become household names, like Pat Cleveland; so it was great to hear their names and of their triumphs.
 It made me wish for a documentary specifically on black models.
 The retrospective photos of models in the industry are great, but hearing their stories is so much more rewarding.

-Follow the film on Facebook HERE to learn about future screenings.
+Follow the film on Facebook HERE.